CameronCosgrove/Red-Panda-Hub/dissertation_sections/dissertation_structure.md

 ### 1.2 Threats and current conservation efforts
 ### 1.3 Project Rationale
 ### 1.4 Research questions and hypotheses

+(Forest Loss within the range not Habitat loss)

 ####RQ1: How is the area of red panda habitat changing?
+(switch to present test) Make into hypotheiis and not preidiction

+Sizeable amount preidcted
+Large amount predicted for my hypotheis I have chosen 10% loss DIRECTION
-H1: The area of red panda habitat will have decreased by over 5% from 2000 to 2018 across its entire range.
+H1: The area of red panda habitat has decreased by 5% from 2000 to 2018 across its entire range.

 H10: There is less than 5% forest loss in the area of red panda habitat from 2000 to 2018.

 H2: Low suitability habitat will show 5% more forest loss than moderate and core suitability classes.
+-merge-

-H3: More habitat will be lost at lower elevations (Should I drop this?)
+H2: More habitat will be lost at lower elevations (Should I drop this?)

-####RQ2: Do protected areas conserve red panda habitat?
+####RQ2: Is forest loss less in protected areas

-H1: The magnitude and rate of red panda habitat loss will be less in protected areas with the higer IUCN rating.
+H1: The magnitude and rate of red panda forest loss will be less in protected areas with the higher IUCN rating (find protected name exactly).

+#### Prediction Paragraph (or intergrated in with above)
+MAGNITUDE
+If I find X result then this will mean, but I find Y then this will mean

 # Methods
 ### 2.1 Defining the study area